RAG Status: A Practical Guide for Project Management

 See ClearPoint Strategy in action!
 Click here to watch a quick DEMO on the software

-What Does a RAG Status Mean?
+What is a RAG Status?

 RAG Status: Red, Amber, Green